Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

 In the City of Love, just make sure if you only have 24 hours in Paris that you plan to return someday to see more of the wonders, eat more of the delectable food, and spend more time discovering the hidden gems in Paris.

-Have a question or comment about any of the attractions mentioned in this 24 hours in Paris itinerary?
+Have a question or comment about any of the attractions mentioned in this 24-hour Paris itinerary?
 We’d love to hear from you!
 Leave your thoughts in the comments below.

 Like it?
 Pin this guide to Paris in 24 hours to save for later.